Luca Koleosho: Early life

-Koleosho began playing soccer with his local soccer club Trumbull United at the age of 7.
+Koleosho began playing with his local soccer club Trumbull United at the age of 7.
 Afterwards, he played for the Manhattan Kickers from age 7 to 11.
 After two trips to Spain with the Kickers, his parents decided to help him develop in Spain.
 In 2016, he joined the youth academy of Reus, before moving to the Espanyol youth system in 2020.
 Working his way up their youth sides, he signed his first professional contract with Espanyol on June 2, 2021, keeping him at the club for 3 additional seasons.
 In 2022, he helped the Espanyol U19 reach the Copa del Rey Juvenil final, where they were defeated by Real Madrid.

 Club career

+Espanyol

-He debuted at the senior level with Espanyol B in the fourth tier Segunda División RFEF during the 2021-22 season.
+He debuted at the senior level with Espanyol B in the fourth tier Segunda División RFEF during the 2021–22 season.
 He made his first start on October 8, 2022, and scored his first goal against RCD Mallorca B.

 He made his first team debut with Espanyol in a 0–0 La Liga tie with Granada on May 22, 2022, coming as a late substitute in the 90th minute.
+Koleosho scored his first goal for the senior side in Espanyol's final match of the 2022–23 La Liga season against Almería, netting the third goal for his club in a 3–3 draw on June 4, 2023.

+Burnley

+On July 25, 2023, Koleosho joined Premier League side Burnley for a transfer fee of £2.6m, plus £860,000 in add-ons, signing a four-year deal with the club.
+He made his debut for the Clarets on August 11, starting in a 3–0 league defeat to Manchester City.
+On December 2, he scored his first Premier League goal in a 5–0 victory over Sheffield United.

+Loan to Espanyol

+On 21 August 2025, it was announced that Koleosho would return to La Liga club Espanyol on a season long loan.